 Bichon White Dog Figurine By Ron Hevener

-2. Back length is measured from the base of your pet's neck (where the collar sits) to the base of the tail.
-When measuring the back length it is very important that the pet is standing in normal position.
+2. Back length is measured from the base of your pet's neck where the collar sits, to the base of the tail.

-3. Chest girth is taken from the widest part of the pet's chest, usually behind the front legs.
-Measure closely all the way around the chest.
+3. Chest girth is measured at the widest part of the pet's chest just behind the front legs.
+Measure around the entire chest.